suu0319/UnitySudokuSolver/README.md

 # UnitySudokuSolver
 ## Intro
 Integrates my [Sudoku project](https://github.com/suu0319/Sudoku) with Unity to create a Sudoku generator and solver.
-The project is built using GitHub and WebGL to be accessible as a web application.
+The project is built using GitHub and WebGL to be accessible as a web application (540x960).

 ## Skills
 - Unity API